Let's re-imagine a vital and vibrant Downtown

 Raising the bar on community consultation and Council accountability

 The City has elaborate processes for community consultation to support planning and development.
 But something isn't working when citizens say they weren't aware of a project and they aren't clear about the planning process.
 There's a gap to be closed.

-We need to review both the processes and the measures to ensure the time and money invested in community consultation are serving the critically important purpose of listening to citizens.
+We need to review processes and measures to ensure the time and money invested in community consultation are serving the critically important purpose of listening to citizens.

 Read more about Erin's background and what she brings to Council.

 Help Erin get to Council so she can start working for you.